“Swaraj [self-rule] is my birthright. And I shall have it”

-In 1947 , became Free Nation and after 70 years of this great post journey , we are hear celebrating the rhythm of success and glory . with the salute to every individual of this country who are equally responsible of every state of its country .
+In 1947, India became a free nation and after 70 years of this great struggle, we are here celebrating the rhythm of success and glory.
+A salute to every citizen who is responsible for the current state of its country.

 3. How can one be compelled to accept slavery?
 I simply refuse to do the master’s bidding.
 He may torture me, break my bones to atoms and even kill me.
 He will then have my dead body, not my obedience.
 Ultimately, therefore, it is I who am the victor and not he, for he has failed in getting me to do what he wanted done. – Mahatma Gandhi

 4. Where the mind is without fear and the head is held high;

 Where the world has not been broken up into fragments by domestic walls;